 - Series 8: Chilocco Indian School Records (PDF)

 - Series 10: Pawnee Agency Records (PDF)

 - Series 11: Quapaw Agency Records (PDF)

 - Series 12: Sac and Fox and Shawnee Agency Records (PDF)

-To date, the Indian Archives database on the OHS website contains more than 41,000 entries and from cards A–D. However, the database is not limited to entries beginning with letters A, B, C, and D. Additional entries have been made to ensure that the data is as complete as possible.
+To date, the American Indian Archives database contains more than 41,000 entries and from cards A–D. However, the database is not limited to entries beginning with letters A, B, C, and D. Additional entries have been made to ensure that the data is as complete as possible.
 For example, if Jane Doe married John Smith, both names are included in the database.
 The database also includes names from select Cheyenne and Arapaho Agency Records, which are not limited to letters A–D.

-At this time the Indian Archives Collection is being reprocessed.
+At this time the American Indian Archives is being reprocessed.
 The staff and volunteers of the Manuscript Archives are replacing folders and boxes for preservation, updating the online catalog, and working to make the collection more available for research.
 As a result of this process, we ask that you use the microfilm in the Research Center.
-The original documents that have not been microfilmed will be unavailable for all tribes except the Cherokee, Chickasaw, and Creek.
-A listing of this microfilm can be found in the links above.
+The original documents that have not been microfilmed will be unavailable on the catalog for all tribes except the Cherokee, Chickasaw, and Muscogee (Creek), Seminole, and the Dawes Commission.
+A listing of this microfilm can be found in information and links below.
 We apologize for any inconvenience that this may cause.
-If you have any questions please contact the Manuscript Archives at 405-522-0876 or firstname.lastname@example.org.
+If you have any questions please contact the Manuscript Archives at 405-522-0876 or Mallory.Covington@history.ok.gov.